Supporting pneumatic equipment for maintaining clean environments and

 Operating temperature is too high.

-Use of materials with poor compression set.
+Use of materials with poor

 It is under-vulcanized.